Geneva, IL Adoption Lawyers

 In general, Illinois recognizes five different types of adoptions:

-• Agency placement adoptions, in which a child in the care of an adoption agency is placed for adoption; and
+• Agency placement adoptions, in which a child in the care of an adoption agency is placed for adoption.

 • Adult adoptions, in which someone who is not a biological parent adopts an adult.